MDIL-SNU/SevenNet/README.md

 The installation and usage of SEVENNet are split into two parts: training (handled by PyTorch) and molecular dynamics (handled by [`LAMMPS`](https://github.com/lammps/lammps)).
 The model, once trained with PyTorch, is deployed using TorchScript and is later used to run molecular dynamics simulations via LAMMPS.

-## Known issues

-* The pressure of the parallel version in LAMMPS is not supported yet.
-* When using parallel MD, if the simulation cell is too small (one of cell dimension < cutoff radius), the calculated force is incorrect.

-However, the second issue rarely matters since you can not fully utilize a GPU in this condition.
-In this case, using only a single GPU gives almost the same speed as multiple GPUs.
-Even though, we're looking for the solution.

 ## Requirements for Training